nvaccess/nvda/readme.md

 scons devDocs
 ```

-The documentation will be placed in the `devDocs` folder in the output directory.
+The documentation will be placed in the `NVDA` folder in the output directory.

 To generate developer documentation for nvdaHelper (not included in the devDocs target):